rodders99/rodders99.github.io/static/salifort_project/docs/cd_04a_Salifort_Motors_EXECUTIVE_SUMMARY_PRESENTATION.md

 - Review and adjust policies affecting at-risk employees

-- Enhance data collection for more accurate modeling, including start/end dates and specific reasons for leaving.
+- Enhance data collection for more accurate modelling, including start/end dates and specific reasons for leaving.

 #### Long-term Strategy